kevinpsiu/wp-titleicons/readme.txt

 1. Upload all the files to `/wp-content/plugins`
 1. Activate plugin from the `Plugins` menu
 1. Go to any existing post or new post and select an icon from the sidebar
+1. To select a default icon, go to the `Settings->Title Icons` menu and choose from an existing icon.

-If you want to add more icons to the options, just upload image files to `/wp-content/plugins/title-icons/icons` folder.
+1. If you want to add more icons to the options, just upload image files to `/wp-content/plugins/title-icons/icons` folder.

 == Changelog ==

+= 0.2 =
+* Added default icon selection menu in settings

 = 0.1 =
 * First version, plugin release